Mstyslav Chernov: Chernov's style

 Outside observers note Chernov's deep compassion to humanity that makes his imagery influential.
 They also note the vast spectrum of his creative work and his "exceptional eye for detail."

 A Ukrainian photographer and a photography exhibition curator in Kharkiv, Volodymyr Ohloblin, commented on Chernov's work: "Mstyslav has exceptionally deep vision [sic] it's obvious that he feels for the people on his photographs.
 Mstyslav has a good intuition, a rare gift, how to convey in photographs what he sees."

 The Director of the European news section of Associated Press, Caro Kriel, said: "Through his involvement in some critical stories, Chernov has quickly proved himself to be a rare, multiformat journalist with an uncanny ability to develop a story in the most difficult conditions.
 He is a natural visual storyteller and his signature trait – compassion for humanity that suffuses almost every image – has ensured that his work has had an immediate impact."

 A judge of Royal Television Society Awards commented that "[Chernov] has an exceptional eye for detail and a full range of shots across his portfolio, capturing emotion and conveying the fear and sometimes panic that was at the heart of so many news events last year."

-Chernov himself believes that war should not be glamorized but pictured as is.
-Commenting on his own work, Chernov noted that he doesn't necessarily enjoy war journalism, but feels that he's at the right place, albeit his work might transition at some point to a different kind of photography, for example, to working for National Geographic.

-The photographer believes that sometimes you have to take risks in order to take a good photo: "You have to compromise: to show what is happening, you need to be in the center of events.
-If you take care of yourself, you will never take a photograph of the most important thing".

 Chernov prefers to work "light," carrying simpler, smaller equipment, that could always be on him and ready to shoot at all times.
 He works with small cameras and usually doesn't use a tripod.